 Setting up an account online is usually free and comes with no obligation.
 You then “set up a deal” online.
 Some companies have phone or person-to-person support for larger transfers.

-The next step is to transfer money from your bank account to the transfer company using one of their methods listed, such as B-Pay or Electronic Fund Transfer.
+The next step is to transfer money from your bank account to the transfer company using one of their listed methods, such as BPAY or Electronic Fund Transfer.

-The money transfer company then changes your money into your selected currency, in this case Thai baht, and transfers it to your Thai bank account.
+The money transfer company then converts your money into your selected currency — in this case Thai baht — and transfers it to your Thai bank account.

 If you are relocating to Thailand full-time or even part-time, it’s better to set up accounts with money transfer companies in Australia before you leave.

 You need to provide identity documents as well as proof of residential address.
-Ideally, select two or three companies, so you can shop around and obtain best deal when you’re ready to transfer.
+Ideally, select two or three companies so you can shop around and obtain the best deal when you’re ready to transfer.

 When transferring large amounts, plan well in advance and watch the currency market.
-You may even look at the history to help you get the best rate.
+You may even look at historical rates to help you time the best rate.

 Online Money Transfer Companies

 During my research, it became clear that there was not one clear “winner” for online money transfers.
-And different websites showed conflicting information about the companies.
-So I recommend that you review company websites before making your decision.
+Different websites showed conflicting information about the companies.
+I recommend reviewing company websites before making your decision.

-But if you want to transfer $10,000 or more, the following three companies appear to be the best of the best.
+If you want to transfer US$10,000 or more, the following three companies appear to be the strongest options.
+For smaller or more frequent transfers, also consider Wise, which has no minimum transfer amount and uses the mid-market exchange rate.

 WorldFirst

 WorldFirst has been in the market since 2004 and has offices in seven countries including Australia.
-They are regulated by the Australian Securities and Investments Commission, or ASIC, and have received numerous awards and recognition in customer focus and financial services.
+They are regulated by the Australian Securities and Investments Commission (ASIC) and have received numerous awards for customer focus and financial services.

 Pros